rrezel/llmcomp/SquishyWordBits/article.md

 trie = [(0, 0, None, 0)]  # (child0, child1, word, weight)
 ```

 When a second dictionary word's encoding ends at the same trie node, the second insertion overwrites the first.
-(This happens because the encoding is not prefix-free: for example, `c` and `ba` both encode to `10`, so any word that begins with `c` shares a trie node with words that begin with `ba`.)
-Whichever word DeepSeek inserts *last* at that node is the only one its solver can submit.
-The DP then has fewer candidate intervals to choose from, and the optimal packing it finds is a packing over an impoverished set.
-The structural ceiling lands right around 75% of the true optimum, which matches the scores observed on every round.
+The encoding is not prefix-free, so distinct multi-letter words can produce identical bit strings: for example, the bit string `0110` is both `a + b + c` (= `abc`) and `a + d + a` (= `ada`), and any word ending in `abc` shares a terminal trie node with the equivalent word ending in `ada`.
+ChatGPT and Kimi handle this by keeping the highest-scoring word at each terminal node; DeepSeek just stores whichever entry was inserted last. **The interval geometry is the same** as the other bots; DeepSeek's scan finds the same set of bit-positions where some valid word ends.
+What's different is the (word, weight) stored at each terminal: when the last-write-wins overwrite landed on a shorter colliding word, DeepSeek's DP optimizes over a lower weight at that interval than it should.
+The aggregate effect across thousands of terminal nodes per round is a structural ceiling near 75% of the true optimum, which matches the scores observed on every round.

 This is a real algorithmic difference, not a speed difference.
 It earns DeepSeek a unique 9th place.
 On a field where everyone else converges on the maximum, DeepSeek alone is at a lower number.